victorduta/pibe-reproduction/Compilation.md

            lmbench3 and apache2 folders to be used for this parameter).
         - @budget is a user supplied optimization budget (if you want to profile at an optimization budget of 97.1234% for example supply as budget the number 971234).

+**NOTES**: For a recommended alternative approach into compiling kernel configurations please refer to the last topic in this section.
 ## Regenerating kernel configurations

 In order to regenerate one of the kernel images discussed in [Experiments](Experiments.md) you must